 Lake Lucerne is one of the city’s main attractions, with its irregular shape, four arms, and numerous bends.
 The steep mountains of Rigi and Pilatus also border the town.
-The train station is also conveniently located for travel within the town and for travel to and from Lucerne.
+The train station is also conveniently located for travel within the town to and from Lucerne.

 While parts of the historic city have a medieval feel with the 14th Century Museggmauer (Musegg Wall) and the Kapellbrücke (Chapel Bridge), there is plenty of modern luxury.
 For example, you can stay along Lake Lucerne at one of the many luxurious hotels or resorts and admire the stunning view.